 The overall objective of the project is to contribute to the improvement of the health status of the population of Tajikistan, particularly of Khatlon Oblast.
 The programme objective is to increase utilisation of quality healthcare services by the population, as well as improvement of the efficiency and quality of medical care and emergency treatment in Khatlon Oblast.
 This is to be reached by rehabilitating and equipping selected hospitals as well as a set of Accompanying Measures to sustain the investments made.

-Via twinning arrangement and other means, training in SOPs in obstetrics, gynaecology and emergency cases, referral system, development and execution of a maintenance system, hospital management incl. financing and hospital waste management.
+Via twinning arrangement and other means, provision of clinical training in SOPs in obstetrics, gynecology and emergency cases, and referral system; development and implementation of a building and equipment maintenance system, hospital management incl. preparation of hospital budgets, hospital waste management as well as training in quality improvement and management at the partner hospitals.